 The best part of these locks is that you can also use them for cases, chains, small lockers, and even cabinets.
 These have TSA approved locks so screeners can easily inspect what they want without cutting the locks and leaving your bags open in the airport.

-With over 10000 combinations, the 4-digit locks are easy to reset, maneuver and set to your desired combination.
+With over 10000 combinations, the 4-digit locks are easy to reset, maneuver, and set to your desired combination.
 The best part of 4-digit locks is that they are ten times harder to crack as compared to 3-digit locks.

 We come across thousands of cases of baggage theft at airports every year.
-To deal with this, best TSA approved luggage locks are very affordable and secure to deal with it.
+To deal with this, the best TSA approved luggage locks are very affordable and secure to deal with it.
 They protect your luggage and let them pass the security checks without any risk.
 Even better, these locks are durable enough to make crooks think twice before dealing with your bag.

 Though it’s true that a dedicated criminal is unstoppable, the durable lock can make your bag far less likely to be broken.
-Many people often overlook security of suitcases and they are easier targets to wanna-be thieves.
+Many people often overlook the security of suitcases, and they are easier targets to wanna-be thieves.
 So, it is always wise to play safe and protect your valuables with TSA accepted locks.